projectdiscovery/nuclei/README.md

 ## Get Started

-### **1. Nuclei CLI (Free)**
+### **1. Nuclei CLI**

-Install Nuclei on your Command Line Interface (CLI) for free.
+Install Nuclei on your machine.
 Get started by following the installation guide [here](https://docs.projectdiscovery.io/tools/nuclei/install?utm_source=github&utm_medium=web&utm_campaign=nuclei_readme).
-Enhance your experience by connecting to our cloud platform to:
+It's free to get started with its cloud platform, where you can:

-- Visualize your vulnerability findings
+- Store and visualize your vulnerability findings
-- Write and manage your detections templates
+- Write and manage your nuclei templates
-- Browse the latest trending vulnerabilities
+- Access latest nuclei templates
 - **Ideal for:** Bug bounty hunters, researchers, and individuals

-### **2. ProjectDiscovery Pro and Enterprise**
+### **2. Pro and Enterprise Editions**

-Upgrade to [ProjectDiscovery Pro](https://projectdiscovery.io/pricing?utm_source=github&utm_medium=web&utm_campaign=nuclei_readme) for the fastest and most reliable scanning:
+For security teams and enterprises we provide a cloud hosted service on top of Nuclei to help you continuously scan for trending vulnerabilities at scale across your inftrastructure:

-- 50x Faster Scans
+- 50x faster scans
-- Large-scale Scanning
+- Large scale scanning with high accuracy
+- Integrations with cloud services (AWS, GCP, Azure, CloudFlare, Fastly)
+- Jira, Slack, APIs and Webhooks
-- Ticketing and Notification Integrations
+- Executive and compliance reporting
-- Comprehensive Reporting & Analytics
 - Plus: Real-time scanning, SAML SSO, SOC 2 compliance, shared team workspaces, and more
 - **Ideal for:** Pentesters, security teams, and enterprises